Stochastic Treatment Choice with Empirical Welfare Updating: Model and Setup

-which are confined to the unit interval, and which we interpret as weights and that are motivated by an unbiased estimator of the (scaled) expected potential outcomes.
+which is confined to the unit interval, and which we interpret as weights and that are motivated by an unbiased estimator of the (scaled) expected potential outcomes.
 We solve the planner's problem using these transformed outcomes.
+This transformation of outcomes does not affect the welfare ranking over assignment policies, both in the population and according to in-sample welfare criteria, yet facilitates the proof of our PAC-Bayes bounds shown in Theorem \ref{THM:PAC} below.

 Let $G\subset\mathscr{X}$ specify a set of individuals -- identified by their individual characteristics -- to be treated deterministically.
 We refer to $G$ as a policy.
 Adopting an additive utilitarian perspective, the average level of social welfare attained by $G$ is proportional to